theforumhelpers/theforumhelpers.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please use screenshots if applicable.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the bug
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Browser Information**
+Include details about your browser and OS here.
+If possible, please identify if this is happening on just your browser and OS, or other ones as well.

 **Additional context**
 Add any other context about the problem here.